 After killing Funny Valentine, he sees his ghost and the latter gives his farewells.
 Followed by several page spread of their memories of building a strong bond.

-The fate of the unamed woman in Oujirou bathroom.
-Unable to move for fear she may get cut by Oujirou booby trapped house and his stand could take effect.
+The fate of the unnamed woman in Ojirou bathroom.
+Unable to move for fear that she may get cut by Ojirou booby trapped house and his stand could take effect.

 Josuke tears up a little when he sees a happy family playing around and is reminded that absolutely no one came to look for him when he went missing and lost his memory.
 The revelation that he's not even a true person due to being an amalgamation of Kira and someone else only makes it worse.

 Similarly, Josuke desperately hugging Yasuho after the two were separated, because she's his anchor in 'a world of strangers'.

 Yoshikage Kira's fate in the one-shot story Dead Man's Questions, especially for a man who just wanted to live a quiet, peaceful life.
 He gets to live the same struggles as the rest of the living beings, with the addition of not knowing who he was while being alive.
 There's no "Rest In Peace" for him.